zachtsch/js-spidermoney-vs-code-extension/README.md

 This command will install SpiderMonkey on your system and add it to your path.
 It behaves differently depending on your operating system.

 ## Windows
 Downloads jsshell-win64.zip from https://archive.mozilla.org/pub/firefox/nightly/latest-mozilla-central/ and unzips it in C:\spidermonkey.
 Then adds C:\spidermonkey to your path.
+Finally it removes the .zip file.

 ## Mac
 Installs Homebrew, adds `brew` to your path and then runs `brew install spidermonkey`.
 Requires your password.
+Leaves Homebrew installed.

 ## Linux
-Unsupported at this time.
+Automated installation from this extension is unsupported at this time.
 Please install SpiderMonkey manually.